- 100% independent information

 - The solution offered by Pentaho has a relatively small focus on predictive analytics and performance management.

 - The mobile solutions that are supported still use HTML.
-This makes the user experience not optimal.
+This leads to a sub-optimal user experience.

-- The integration of Pentaho software with Office products is weak.
-This needs to be resolved if the company wishes to continue growing.
+- Pentaho software’s integration with Office products is weak.
+This needs to be resolved if the company wants to continue growing.

 - There is no cloud solution available, which means everything has to be realized at ‘home’.